lsst/dp0-2_lsst_io/index.rst

 For general information about the Data Preview 0 (DP0) program, see `dp0.lsst.io <https://dp0.lsst.io/index.html>`_.

-DP0.3, a unique and separate simulation of solar system objects, is also available.
-Learn more at `dp0-3.lsst.io <https://dp0-3.lsst.io/>`_.
+An LSST-like simulation of solar system objects is also available at `dp0-3.lsst.io <https://dp0-3.lsst.io/>`_.

+Term definitions are provided on the `Rubin Observatory Glossary & Acronyms webpage <https://www.lsst.org/scientists/glossary-acronyms>`__.

 ..
 Important::
     To access the DP0 data sets see the `getting started with DP0 checklist <https://dp0.lsst.io/delegate-resources/getting-started.html#new-delegate-checklist>`__.

-Term definitions are provided on the `Rubin Observatory Glossary & Acronyms webpage <https://www.lsst.org/scientists/glossary-acronyms>`__.

 .. _Rubin-Observatory-Documentation-DP0-2-Delegate-Resources:

 Resources for DP0 delegates
 ===========================

-The term "**delegate**" refers to the 900 data rights holders who have accounts in the Rubin Science Platform (RSP) and access to the DP0 data sets.
+The term delegate refers to the 900 data rights holders who have accounts in the Rubin Science Platform (RSP) and access to the DP0 data sets.

-**Want to become a delegate and access to the DP0 data sets?**
+Use the `getting started with DP0 checklist <https://dp0.lsst.io/delegate-resources/getting-started.html#new-delegate-checklist>`__ to become a delegate and have access to the DP0 data sets.
-See the `getting started with DP0 checklist <https://dp0.lsst.io/delegate-resources/getting-started.html#new-delegate-checklist>`__.

 .. toctree::
     :maxdepth: 2